 A record of all activity related to an individual’s My Health Record.
-Every time a My Health Record is accessed, changed or removed from the record, an automatic audit trail is created and can be viewed.
+Every time My Health Record is accessed, changed or a user removes information from the record, an automatic audit trail is created and can be viewed.

 A list associated with an individual’s My Health Record that specifies the registered healthcare provider organisations permitted to, or blocked from, accessing an individual’s My Health Record.
 The access list will show the healthcare provider organisations who have previously accessed the record.

 The healthcare organisation that accesses the My Health Record system.

 Developmental milestones throughout childhood, such as first words spoken or the first day of primary school, can be recorded in the achievement diary by an individual or their authorised representatives, such as a parent.
 Healthcare provider organistations cannot view these.

 An online tool used by the System Operator for administrative actions on individual My Health Records, for example when assisting an individual with an enquiry.

 An advance care document custodian is someone who holds a copy of an individual’s advance care planning document.
 An individual can add their advance care document custodian’s name and contact details in their My Health Record so that doctors will be able to contact the custodian should the need arise.

 A document that is a type of written statement regarding a person’s wishes for their future medical or healthcare treatment and may formally appoint a substitute decision-maker.
 Advance care planning documents detail your future medical care preferences.
 It provides guidance to your family, close friends and medical professionals if you are unable to communicate due to illness or injury.
 Advance care planning documents (and goals of care documents) can be uploaded to and stored on your My Health Record by a healthcare provider with your consent.
 Also refer to Goals of Care document.

 The access controls that enable a registered individual to set controls on the registered healthcare provider organisations and nominated representatives who may access the individual’s My Health Record or documents within it.